IBM/wc-code-migration-tool/README.md

    ```
    WCDE_installdir\logs
    ```
-7. Open a command prompt window and run the following command and change to the following directory.
+7. Open a command prompt window and change to the following directory.
    ```
    C:\Program Files\IBM\SDP
    ```